Iaguilaror/nf-bcl2counts_10X/modules/pre01-downloadreference/readme.md

 pre01-downloadreference/
 ├── main.nf                             ## Nextflow script with the main process.
-To be imported by the full pipeline ├── readme.md                           ## This document ├── test                                ## Directory with materials for test │   └── results                         ## This dir will be created after runing the test │       └── refdata-gex-GRCh38-2020-A   ## See Outputs description
+To be imported by the full pipeline ├── readme.md                           ## This document ├── test/                               ## Directory with materials for test │   └── results/                        ## This dir will be created after runing the test │       └── refdata-gex-GRCh38-2020-A/  ## See Outputs description
-│           ├── ...                     ## See Outputs description
+│           └── ...                     ## See Outputs description
 ├── testmodule.nf                       ## A quick Nextflow script to run in a controled environment.
 └── testmodule.sh                       ## A quick bash script to run the whole test
 ````